 Enterprises benefit most from CRI platforms because they enable proactive risk reduction, strategic reporting to boards, and stronger compliance with evolving regulations.
 Bitsight highlights the significance of cyber risk intelligence solutions by integrating asset discovery, threat telemetry, and business context to transition from reactive to proactive strategies.

-Enterprise SOC teams use cyber risk analytics to:
+Enterprise SOC teams use cyber risk management platform to:

 - Continuously monitor external attack surfaces for new exposures.